tylorshearn/EventTracker/README.md

 ### RESTful API Endpoints

+NOTE: "DELETION" is done by utilizing the update API endpoint, switching 'isActive' to "false" or "0".

 | Find Dream By User Id & Is Active      | Create Dream | Update Dream     |
 | :---        |    :----:   |          ---: |
 | GET      | Post       | Put   |